S.V.P. Star News - Pleaides

 Well, at 10:15 or so we just had a few people left in the observatory, the ones that hadn’t taken off for hot chocolate somewhere.
 The dipper had been getting up higher out of the trees so we knew we had a clear line of sight. (always remember to plan your viewing).
 We wheeled around the scope and the dome .. and .. “there it is”, Ed called out!
 Even though M82 was a faintish smokey cigar shaped smudge, sure enough, there was a bright star peeping out of it.
 An exploded star, a type 1A supernova, 12 million light years away from Earth!

 I knew it was special and I was as delighted as I could be given the chilly state of my toes and fingers.
 So, I suppose it didn’t really hit me until later that night after I warmed up.
 A SUPERNOVA!!
 The place where the heavy elements are made in a process called supernova nucleosynthesis.
 Elements like silicon, iron, potassium that allow carbon based life to evolve to what we are.
-Carl Sagan reminded us some years that we are made of star stuff.
-Indeed, there it is happening where we can see it.
+Carl Sagan reminded us some years ago that we are made of star stuff.
+Indeed, there it was happening where we can see it.
 Beyond that ..
 I am speechless, but I’ll probably have another post here shortly with links to the event as it unfolds in the coming week or so.

 What an amazing place and time we live in to see such wonders.